nslay/RandomSplit/README.md

 will pick a training set to have 100 examples.

 # Benchmarks
-As a simple test, I performed 100,000 runs of 50/50 splits of N=200 cases with K=10 criteria.
+As a simple test, I performed 100,000 runs of 50/50 splits of N=200 cases with K=11 criteria.
 The baseline method is to just randomly shuffle {0,1,2,...,199} and take the first 50% of the indices as the training set.
 The indicator vector **x**_train is 1 for each of those indices.
 The weight matrix W is 10x200 and is randomly constructed for each run as follows
 * W[0, :] = 1 -- Each column counts as 1 instance.
 You don't necessarily need this row, but this avoids a corner case where somehow a p% split gives some other q% of each criteria.
 This row encourages q=p.
-* W[1-9, :] ~ U[1,10)
+* W[1-6 and 8-10, :] ~ U[1,10)
+* W[7, :] = 0 -- This tests automatic removal of rows where no instance counts (effectively means K=10).
-* For each row in rows 1-9, a random 90% of all columns are suppressed to 0.
+* For each row in rows 1-10, a random 90% of all columns are suppressed to 0.

 Mean (standard deviation) of the residuals over the 100,000 runs are tabulated for both methods
 | Tries |     SVD     |   Random    |